 Some of the services that our partners provided:

 - Helped to build confidence and self esteem

 - Training, from basic skills to vocational and professional qualifications

-- Help to match you with the right job for your experience and skills
+- Helping to match the right job with the right experience and skills

-- Help through the interview process, sometimes even attending interviews with you for support
+- Help through the interview process, sometimes even attending interviews for support

-- 'On the job' help to guide and support you through the early stages
+- 'On the job' help to guide and support through the early stages

 - Advising potential employers on reasonable adjustments

-- Help to keep your job if you become disabled or are finding work difficult with your existing disability.
+- Helped to keep a job if applicant became disabled or are found work difficult with an existing disability.